The top 10 Capitals prospects

 Top 10 Capitals prospects

 What does the future of the Caps look like?
-Here are the top 10 prospects in the Caps' system ranked every week
+Here's a look at the team's top 10 prospects after development camp.

 1. Ilya Samsonov, 21, Goalie, Metallurg Magnitogorsk (KHL)